-Penguins routed by Blue Jackets for 1st loss in a month
+Penguins routed by Blue Jackets for 1st regulation loss in a month

 If the fledgling Columbus Blue Jackets haven't had their coming-out party already, their offensive explosion in the third period of Thursday night's dismantling of the defending Stanley Cup champs will do the trick.

-Hartnell recorded a hat trick and Columbus scored seven straight goals to cruise to a 7-1 victory at Nationwide Arena.
+Hartnell recorded a hat trick and Columbus scored seven unanswered goals to cruise to a 7-1 victory at Nationwide Arena.
 The Blue Jackets, who have won 11 in a row, handed the Penguins their first regulation loss since the day after Thanksgiving.
 They were 8-0-2 in their previous 10 games.

+“We've got to compete harder away from the puck.
+We've got to compete harder on the puck,” coach Mike Sullivan said.
+“A couple of the goals in the second, for me, we've got numbers, we've got people on the puck.
+We've just got to be more competitive.”

 It's not the first time the Blue Jackets have done something like this to a contender this season.
 In November, they recorded a 10-0 victory over Montreal and an 8-4 win over St. Louis.